 Winter: Watch as Tuolumne County turns into a winter wonderland.
 Snowboard, ski, tube, ice skate, or make a snowman.
-The choice is yours.
-Be sure to park and play in designated areas only.
+Please park and play in designated areas only.

 WINTER DRIVING: Highway 120 is open year-round to Yosemite National Park and into Yosemite Valley.
 Tioga Pass over the Sierra is closed for the winter and opens around the first of June.
 Highway 108's Sonora Pass is closed over the Sierra after the first major snowfall but is kept plowed to Leland Meadows and Dodge Ridge.
 Sonora Pass usually reopens in mid-May.
 It is always advisable to carry chains in the mountains during the winter.
 Snow rarely falls as low as downtown Sonora.